Berlin to sign agreement with Intel after chip plant talks

 ($1 = 0.9150 euros)

-(Writing by Friederike Heine, Christoph Steitz; editing by Rachel More and Jason Neely)
+(Writing by Christoph Steitz; editing by Rachel More, Jason Neely and Sharon Singleton)